• Skip to main content

 Student numbers have grown considerably in the last few decades and students now represent a massive market for accommodation.

 According to HESA figures in 2000-2001, there were around 1.99 million HE students in the UK.
-By 2020-2021 this had grown to approximately 2.75 million, an 8% increase in one year alone.
-The vast majority of these students are in the market for accommodation.
+By 2020-2021, this had grown to approximately 2.75 million, a significant 38% increase.

-Student HMOs continue to be very popular with students, however: PBSA accommodation is often expensive and is accessible mainly to well-off students and particularly students from abroad.
-University halls usually have many rules and regulations and do not always offer young people the student experience they are looking for.
-Many students, especially after their first year, prefer to live in a house share with their friends.
-Student HMOs generally also offer good value compared to the other accommodation options.
+As PBSA accommodation is often newly built it can also be expensive and is accessible mainly to well-off students and particularly students from abroad.
+University halls usually have many rules and regulations and do not always offer young people the student experience they are looking for compared to living in a smaller house of multiple occupation with a handful of other students.

 How to Find the Best Locations for a Student HMO